Requirements for Employer Registrations

 - Third-party recruiters, unless the name of your client and the job title are clearly indicated in the job or internship posting.

-The Williams College Career Center reserves the right to reject any job or internship posting.
+The Williams College ’68 Center for Career Exploration reserves the right to reject any job or internship posting.

-The Career Center at Williams also adheres to the principles of professional conduct set forth by the National Association of Colleges and Employers and reserves the right to deny service to any organization that fails to meet these standards.
+The ’68 Center for Career Exploration at Williams also adheres to the principles of professional conduct set forth by the National Association of Colleges and Employers and reserves the right to deny service to any employer that fails to meet these standards.
 You may review these guidelines online at www.naceweb.org/ principles.

 On our end, we make certain that students are aware of on-campus interviewing policies and the consequences of failing to appear for an interview or backing out of an offer.
 Please let us know if you experience any concerns about a candidate from Williams.